O3Labs/neo-transaction-watcher/README.md

 }
 ```

-In this example, only INV message type TX (transaction) will be in the log.

 You can fetch transaction detail by calling `getrawtransaction` JSON-RPC method.
 You can use [neo-utils](https://github.com/O3Labs/neo-utils) to parse the invocation script to get information about the transaction like script hash, smart contract's method and params.